 Luristan Bronze Whetstone

-An ancient Luristan whetstone with the socket in the form of a cast bronze ibex forepart protome with prominent horns.
+An ancient Luristan whetstone with the socket in the form of a cast bronze ibex forepart protome with prominent horns that act as a suspension loop.

 Ca. 1500 - 800 BC.